anyakumar/Breast_Cancer_Prediction_Model/README.md

 # Run the app
 streamlit run app.py

+---
-## Features
+## ✨ Features

-Built-in EDA visualization
-Model evaluation metrics
-Interactive prediction form
-Toggle between Logistic Regression and Random Forest Organized for clarity and future updates
+- 🔍 **Live Tumor Prediction** using logistic regression and random forest
+- 📊 **EDA Visualizations** with Seaborn and Matplotlib
+- 👤 **User Inputs** for custom prediction
+- 🖥️ Clean Streamlit Interface with color-themed UI
+- 🚀 Ready for future updates and model improvements

+---